galaxyproject/galaxy-hub/content/news/2024-12-12-DecemberNewsletter/index.md

 The [**Galaxy Community Conference 2024**](https://galaxyproject.org/news/2024-07-19-gc-c2024-meeting-report/) **(GCC2024)** brought together **151 participants from 28 countries** in Brno, Czech Republic, for a dynamic and collaborative event celebrating the Galaxy ecosystem.
 This year’s conference featured **54 talks**, **55 posters and demos**, **14 Birds of a Feather sessions**, and two days of **Collaboration Fest (CoFest)**, where attendees advanced projects and strengthened the Galaxy platform.

-The conference showcased Galaxy’s global impact, with **three inspiring keynote speakers**:
+The conference showcased Galaxy’s global impact with **three inspiring keynote speakers**:

 * **Jana Klánová** shared insights on exposomics and environmental health.
 * **Ute Gunsenheimer** discussed the European Open Science Cloud (EOSC) and FAIR principles.
 * **Daria Onichtchouk** highlighted Galaxy’s role in zebrafish research and developmental biology.

-The program offered dual tracks—**Analysis** and **Enablement**—featuring cutting-edge research, tool development, and community outreach efforts.
-Tailored **training sessions** provided hands-on learning, catering to new users, educators, tool developers, and system administrators.
+The program offered dual tracks—**Analysis** and **Enablement**—featuring cutting-edge research, tool development, and community outreach efforts. **Tailored training sessions** provided hands-on learning for new users, educators, tool developers, and system administrators.

 **Networking and community building** were at the heart of GCC2024, with social events like walking tours, a VENUS (Women & Nonbinary Empowerment) lunch, and a memorable conference dinner at the historic Augustinian Abbey.